meceqs/meceqs/docs/index.md

 var cmd = new CreateCustomerCommand { FirstName = "John", LastName = "Snow" };

-// IMessageSender is the main interface for sending messages. var result = await _messageSender.SendAsync<CreateCustomerResult>(cmd);
+// IMessageSender is the main interface for sending new messages to a pipeline. var result = await _messageSender.SendAsync<CreateCustomerResult>(cmd);

 Debug.WriteLine("CustomerId: " + result.CustomerId);